aakinsan/gpgdg-cli/README.md

  python gpg_decrypt_cli.py --project_id <gcp project id> \
  --kms_keyring <cloud kms key ring name>\
  --kms_key <cloud kms key name> \
- --private_key_id <private key id in GCP secrets manager> \
+ --privkey_sid <private key secret id in GCP secrets manager>\
- --passphrase_id <passphrase id in secrets manager> \
+ --pass_sid <passphrase secret id in secrets manager> \
- --encrypted_file_path <path to encrypted file on disk> \
+ --input_path <location of encrypted file on disk.> \
- --decrypted_file_path <path to store decrypted file on disk>
+ --output_path <Location to write decrypted file to on disk>
  ```

 > [!NOTE]
 >
-> All flags are mandatory.
-For the decrypt operation, you must either specify a cloud storage bucket or location on disk to store the decrypted file.
+> All flags are mandatory with the exception of --output_path, --bucket and --version for decrypt operations.
+> You must specify either a bucket name or output path to store decrypted file.
+> --version number is optional and defaults to the version 1 secret if not specified.